Back to Top

 The URL will get updated to /?counter=10. and the page won’t get replaced, only the state of the route is changed.

-Note that the undefined the argument is passed as the second argument to router.push, which represents the as parameter and is used to specify a different URL for the browser to display (in case you’re using dynamic routes).
+Note that undefined is passed as the second argument to router.push.
+This represents the as parameter, which lets you show a different URL in the browser, useful when working with dynamic routes.

 Keep in mind that this routing is only available for same-level URLs, meaning that you cannot use it to navigate to a completely different page hierarchy.